 Thanks to its ingredients, Mu Dwenjang Guk can keep your mind sharp and energetic.
 First, there is the radish which is quite tender and fragrant, with a slightly bitter undertone.
 This particular vegetable contains many good nutrients for your health as well.

 The best part about eating this is when your taste buds get to meet the broth.
 In this case, you will feel a heavy emphasis on umami, which is from a combination of dried anchovies and kelp.
 When you sprinkle in a bit of chili powder, the overall flavor gets even better.

 Total time: 25 minutes.

 Wonton originated during the Han dynasty of China (3rd century B.C – 3rd century A.D).
-Since then, thanks to the spread of Chinese culture, Wonton has become a popular staple around East and Southeast Asia.
+Since then, thanks to the spread of Chinese culture and the dish’s appearance in popular Chinese cookbooks, Wonton has become a popular staple around East and Southeast Asia.

 While the Wonton is a very scrumptious meal, you can make it better with the inclusion of a broth (chicken or vegetable is fine).
 This keeps the Wonton moist and juicy.
 When you bite into it, you don’t just taste the filling but the goodness that gets soaked up into the wrapping.

 Apart from Wonton as the main player within this Chinese specialty, the other components play various supporting roles in increasing the flavors and texture of the soup.
 Bok Choy (Chinese cabbage) is the most notable with the crunchiness and the fresh taste it brings.